Skip to content

 Capital Gains Tax (CGT) is not a separate tax but forms part of income tax.
 When you dispose of an asset (sell, donate, exchange, or lose it), the capital gain is partially included in your taxable income.
 The inclusion rate depends on whether you are an individual (40%), a company (80%), or a trust (80%).

-When you sell your primary residence, the first R2 million of any capital gain or loss is excluded.
+When you sell your primary residence, the first R3 000 000,00 of any capital gain or loss is excluded.
 This applies to individuals only and the property must have been your primary residence.
-If the proceeds exceed R2 million, the exclusion is still R2 million and CGT applies to the remainder of the gain.
+CGT applies only to the portion above that exclusion.

-The inclusion rate determines what portion of your capital gain is added to your taxable income.
+The inclusion rate determines what portion of your capital gain is added to taxable income.
 For individuals, 40% of the net gain is included.
 For companies and trusts, 80% is included.
-The included amount is then taxed at your marginal income tax rate (individuals) or the flat company rate of 27%.
+The included amount is then taxed at the normal tax rate applicable to that taxpayer.

 Important Disclaimer